 The roundtable participants agreed on the need for establishment of a South Asia Regional Forum for Wetlands under the aegis of Ramsar Convention.
 Wetlands International South Asia was encouraged to develop a proposal for consideration as a Ramsar Regional Initiative, with due consultation and approval of all Ramsar Focal Points of the region.
-The purpose of the regional initiative would be to support the implementation of Ramsar Convention by building capacity, regional exchange, and sharing best practices development of a roster of wetlands expert in the region; and, and lessons learnt.
-The platform could also monitoring of Ramsar Sites and other collation of case studies and best practices capacity development of wetlands managers.
+The purpose of the regional initiative would be to support the implementation of Ramsar Convention by building capacity, regional exchange, and sharing best practices and lessons learnt.
+The platform could also support: